 The analysis of multi-scale phenomena and asymptotic problems aiming at identifying the influence of microscopic scales on the macroscopic observations is a hot topic in the team.
 Results have been obtained concerning the derivation of effective law describing the behavior of a particle interacting with a thermal bath or a set of oscillators.
-This work, which combines modeling efforts, analysis and large computations, is the object of a longstanding collaboration with P. Parris (Missouri-Rolla) see [18] and is the heart of the PhD thesis of B. Aguer.
-Some long time homogeneization of the effective behavior of related models has been obtained in [23], [33].
+This work, which combines modeling efforts, analysis and large computations, is the object of a longstanding collaboration with P. Parris (Missouri-Rolla) see [51] and is the heart of the PhD thesis of B. Aguer.
+Some long time effective behavior of related models has been obtained in [19].